jjdega/LLM_Prosecutorial_Bias_Project/README.md

 ## Citation

 Dega, JJ (2026).
 Does AI Think Like a Prosecutor?
-Undergraduate research paper, GOVT 20.12, Dartmouth College.
+Undergraduate Research Project, Dartmouth College.

 ## Acknowledgments